Gustave Whitehead - a Short History

 The images and descriptions of Whitehead’s October 1897 (New York) and March 1898 (Baltimore) aircraft provide a snapshot of Whitehead’s progress in aircraft design.
 Firstly, the triplane configuration is reminiscent of Hargraves' Box Kites which completely replaced the diamond-shaped, so-called “Malay” kites during his 1894 tenure at Blue Hill.
 Secondly, Gustave was still using a symmetrical airfoil (as in the two Lilienthal-type gliders he’d built for the Boston Aeronautical Society 1895-97).
 Thirdly, his aircraft had a stabilizing, cruciform tail.
 This was to become a key feature in the enablement of controlled flight.
 Existing literature often attributes this invention to others, notably to the young man who’d been watching Gustave’s public flight displays in New York, Augustus Herring.

-It’s claimed, Herring’s triplane glider was built in October 1896, however it wasn’t disclosed until 1898, i.e. after Gustave’s public displays.
-Furthermore, it wasn’t until late March of 1898 that Herring, together with Octave Chanute, sent plans for an almost identical, wheeled version to be patented by a middleman in London.
-Those drawings included an added motor (as Gustave had announced to the press some six months previously).
-What’s more, construction of the Herring-Chanute Glider was farmed out to Charles Lamson and financed by the Banker, Matthias C. Arnot, for whom Whitehead provably built motors.
+It’s claimed, Herring’s triplane glider was built in October 1896, however a motorized version wasn’t disclosed until 1898, i.e. after Gustave’s press conference and public displays.
+It wasn’t until late March of 1898 that Herring, together with Octave Chanute, sent plans for an almost identical, wheeled version to be patented by a middleman (Moy) in London.
+Construction of the Herring-Chanute Glider was farmed out to Charles Lamson and financed by the Banker, Matthias C. Arnot, for whom Whitehead provably built motors.
 However, the exact nature of affiliations between Herring, Arnot, Lamson and Whitehead is still unknown.

 By the end of 1899, Whitehead, accompanied by a friend, Louis Darvarich, left Pittsburgh and headed for